Berel Wein: In America

 He received a Bachelor's degree from Roosevelt University in Chicago and earned a law degree from DePaul University.
 After passing the Illinois Bar he practiced as an attorney in Chicago for a number of years.

 In 1964, Wein accepted the pulpit of Beth Israel Congregation in Miami Beach, Florida, where he remained until 1972.
-He moved to New York City when he was appointed as executive vice-president of the Union of Orthodox Organizations of America (known as the Orthodox Union).
+He moved to New York City when he was appointed executive vice president of the Union of Orthodox Organizations of America (known as the Orthodox Union or simply, the "OU").
 Within that organization, he served as rabbinic administrator of the kashrut (kosher foods) supervision division until 1977.

 At the same time, he founded Congregation Bais Torah in Suffern, New York, and served as its rabbi for the next 24 years.
 Wein also founded Yeshiva Shaarei Torah of Rockland with a large high school and a smaller post-high school division in 1977.
 The yeshiva subsequently moved onto the grounds of his synagogue and he served as Rosh Yeshiva (dean) until his move to Israel in 1997.
 His son, Rabbi Chaim Tzvi Wein, succeeded him as Rosh Yeshiva (along with Rabbi Mordechai Wolmark, author of Mishnas Mordechai).

 In Israel

 Rabbi Wein and his wife moved to Israel in 1997.
-They settled in the Rehavia neighborhood of Jerusalem, where they became Rav and Rebbetzin at Bet Knesset Hanasi (at 24 Usshishkin).
+They settled in the Rehavia neighborhood of Jerusalem, where they became Rabbi and Rebbitzen at Bet Knesset Hanasi (at 24 Ussishkin).
 In Israel, Wein also established The Destiny Foundation, a marketing forum for his CDs, audio tapes and books as well as drama and documentary film projects.

-He is presently a senior faculty member of Ohr Somayach Yeshiva in Jerusalem, where he lectures to the mostly English-speaking student body.
-He also lectures extensively in Israel and abroad, and writes a regular weekly column for The Jerusalem Post since 1999.
+Wein was a senior faculty member of Ohr Somayach Yeshiva in Jerusalem, where he lectured to the mostly English-speaking student body.
+He also lectured extensively in Israel and abroad, and wrote a regular weekly column for The Jerusalem Post since 1999.

 Teaching

-During his years in America, Wein produced many audio tapes (recordings) on both Torah teachings and Jewish history.
-These helped to popularize the latter subject, which had often been neglected in traditional Orthodox Jewish education.
-After detailed research, he went on to publish a four-volume series of coffee table books spanning 2,300 years of Jewish history, for which he is widely known in English-speaking Orthodox communities:
+During his years in America, Wein produced many audio tapes (recordings) on Torah teachings and Jewish history.
+He went on to publish a four-volume series of coffee table books spanning 2,300 years of Jewish history, for which he is widely known in English-speaking Orthodox communities: